Consistency is hard. Right?!?

 Creating a Client Onboarding Map

 I’ve mapped out a six-step process to begin each client relationship in a consistent, managed way.
-It includes using HelloSign for contracts, Freshbooks for invoicing, Calendly for scheduling meetings, PDFs for delivering a policies/expectations, Typeform for inviting them to complete their brand pre-work, and a Google Drive folder deliver files.
+It includes using HelloSign for contracts, Freshbooks for invoicing, Calendly for scheduling meetings, PDFs for delivering policies/expectations, Typeform for inviting them to complete their brand pre-work, and a Google Drive folder deliver files.

 I’m adding new systems and automation all the time.
 It’s becoming a beautiful web of productivity the longer I own my business.
 It’s vital to maintain a consistent brand experience for each person who encounters me online.